theolm/Rinku/README.md

 ```

 ### Common setup
 In the common code you just need to listen to the deeplinks and treat them as you need.
-Once the application (Android or iOS) recieves a deeplink it will parse it into a `Deeplink` data class and pass it into the `DeepLinkListener`.
+Once the application (Android or iOS) recieves a deeplink it will parse it into a `Deeplink` data class and pass it into the listener.
+Use the listener that suite your project.

+#### Using Compose

 Example RootApp in commonMain:
 ```kt